ravendb/docs/docs/consumer/querying/handling-document-relationships.markdown

 There are valid scenarios where we need to define relationships between objects.
 By doing so, we expose ourself to one major problem: whenever we load the containing entity, we are going to need to load data from the referenced entities too, unless we are not interested in them.
 While the alternative of storing the whole entity in every object graph it is referenced in seems cheaper at first, this proves to be quite costly in terms of database work and network traffic.

 RavenDB offers three elegant approaches to solve this problem.
-Each scenario will need to use one of them or more, and when applied correctly, they can drastically improve performance, reduce network bandwidth and speedup development.
+Each scenario will need to use one or more of them, and when applied correctly, they can drastically improve performance, reduce network bandwidth and speedup development.

 The theory behind this topic and other related subjects are discussed in length in the Theory section.